'I love being a ski bum, but this is a little much': Truckee residents prepare for next storm

 On Tuesday, Schmidt spent the afternoon digging out from the weekend's storm and getting ready for the next one.

-"I’m having to dig out the snow from the windows, because the snow is pushing up on the windows," Schmidt told ABC10.

-"I have to take the snow out [and] put up some plywood to cover over the windows to help protect them.
-So, when we get our next snow tonight and tomorrow, it could just fill back in, and I don’t have to worry about the windows breaking."
+"I have to take the snow out [and] put up some plywood to cover over the windows to help protect them," Schmidt said.
+"So when we get our next snow tonight and tomorrow, it could just fill back in, and I don’t have to worry about the windows breaking."

 Continue the conversation with Daniela on Facebook